RTmtfiallos/IDS-AKS-Accelerator/README.md

 <BR>

-* In the center, is the Well-Architected Framework, which includes the five pillars of architectural excellence.
-Surrounding the Well-Architected Framework are six supporting elements:
+* At its center is the Well-Architected Framework, which includes the five pillars of architectural excellence.
+The framework is complemented by six supporting elements.

   * Azure Well-Architected Review
   * Azure Advisor